 If you already have in place a strong, effective, performance and process improvement offer, then why do you need Six Sigma?

 There could be many questions to be answered to have an extensive assessment before deciding if you should go for Six Sigma or not.
 This may need time and a thorough consultation with Six Sigma Experts to take a better decision.

-Some of the most important Six Sigma budget items can include the followings:
+Some of the most important Six Sigma budget items can include the following:

 Direct Payroll for the individuals dedicated to the effort full time.

-Training and Consultation fee to teach people Six Sigma Skills and getting advice on how to make effort successful.
+Training and Consultation fee to teach Six Sigma Skills and getting advice on how to make efforts successful.

 Now you have decided to go for Six Sigma.
-So what's next:
+So what is next?

-Deploying a Six Sigma within an organization is a big step and involved many activities including define, measure, analyze, improve, and control phases.
-These phases are discussed in subsequent session.
-Here are some steps which are required for an organization at the time of starting Six Sigma implementation.
+Deploying Six Sigma within an organization is a big step and involves many activities including define, measure, analyze, improve, and control phases.
+Here are some steps, which are required for an organization at the time of starting Six Sigma implementation.

 Plan your own route: There may be many paths to Six Sigma but the best is the one that works for your organization.

-Define your objective: Its important to decide what you want to achieve and priorities are important
+Define your objective: It is important to decide what you want to achieve, and priorities are important.

 Stick to what is feasible: Set up your plans so that they can match your influences, resources and scope.